Volvo FM: Cabs

 What appeared to be scaled down FH cabs were initially available in three basic sizes, short day cab, sleeper cab, and globetrotter cab.

 Various trims and color option were available.
 Electric cab tilt was an option.

 Electric and electronics

 The electrical and electronic system shared with the FH series was based on electronic control units and data bus technology.
 The communication among the different control units run via two data links SAE J1939 and SAE J1708 allowed possibility of diagnostics, analysis and follow up of the vehicle's system via instrument cluster display.

 Engines

-Engines horsepower rating span from 250 hp to 420 hp in the initial release.
+The engines power rating span from 250 PS to 420 PS in the initial release.